talgat-sabyrov/A-StarSearchAlgorithmTask/README.md

 remains NP-hard for boards of a dimension of at least n = 3 and is solvable in polynomial time for boards of dimension n = 2.

-For the solution, a very simple greedy strategy is emplemented to solve it:
+For the solution, a very simple greedy strategy is implemented to solve it:
 - for each move, choose the color that will result in the largest number of tiles connected to the origin;
 - if there is a tie, break ties by choosing the color that has the lowest rank among the colors.